christophhart/HISE/README.md

 - Windows 7+
 - OSX 10.7+
 - iOS 8.0+
-- Linux (experimental, tested on Ubuntu 16.04 LTS)
+- Linux (tested on Ubuntu 16.04 LTS)

 HISE is tested on Windows and OSX with the following hosts: